RJAIN-27/SlackBot-CSC510/Bot.md

 ## Bot Implementation

-The code for the Bot Implementation is given "here"
+The code for the Bot Implementation is given [here](https://github.ncsu.edu/csc510-fall2019/CSC510-23/tree/master/Code)

 The major files implementing the functionality of the three use cases are